akanadocs/docs-test/sp/database-maintenance.md

 #### Step 4: Create partitions ####

-You would then create partitions as shown in the previous chapter - once again against the *_BCK tables.
+You then create partitions as shown in the previous chapter - this time against the *_BCK tables.
 The dates and intervals would be changed to suit your system.

 **Note:** This may take several hours